vire/hlad/README.md

 > Tried to use a most simple and lightweight solution for storing data.
 Firebase handles such use-case very good + offers real-time out-of-the-box.

-**Agent**: run locally, observes firebase for changes, reacts to such changes, notifies firebase when app on/off.
+**Agent**: run locally, observes firebase for changes, reacts to such changes.

 **Executors**: stream pipelines, that handle e2e when event arrives, execute pre-defined steps, publish result to desired endpoint (firebase, slack).
 2 basic types of executors:
   - `TEST_JOB` real-time test for newly created `recipes`